 While catering has a lot of overlap with other food service professions, there are some considerations unique to catering.
 A catering-specific course about on-location food service offers tips and techniques for managing a mobile food service operation, including transporting meals to remote locations and preparing meals on-site.

 Career Information for Graduates

 Whether an AAS student is looking to join the catering staff at a resort or hotel, take a position with a private catering firm or start a brand new company, the BLS reports an optimistic outlook for the industry.
-According to the BLS, opportunities for caterers and other food service professionals are expected to be about on par with the number of qualified job-seekers from 2012-2022.
+According to the BLS, opportunities for caterers and other food preparation workers are expected to be about on par with those in other occupations from 2014-2024.